 The Early Childhood program is designed to prepare students for careers in a variety of settings working with children birth to age eight.
 Knowledge of children through observation, description, and reflection as well as current research in the field is the basis for coming to a deeper understanding of the values that underlie students’ work with children.
-Students are supported in translating theory into practice thorough supervised internships alongside class seminars.
+Students are supported in translating theory into practice through supervised internships alongside class seminars.

 Message from the Curriculum Chair

 Welcome to the Childhood Education Curriculum (AA Liberal Arts and Science).

 The faculty of the Childhood Education Curriculum enthusiastically looks forward to working with you in achieving your goals.

 Our program will provide you with the strong foundation needed to be successful elementary educators, and our program requirements are structured to enable our graduates to successfully transfer as juniors to four-year colleges.

 As students, you will spend much of your time in seminar style courses that provide an intimate intellectual setting in a collaborative community of learners.
 We are excited that you will be a part of this community and we look forward to getting to know you!Getting Started: Be sure you are enrolled in Introduction to Schools and Teaching (EDU 101).
 This is important for future course sequencing.
 I look forward to welcoming you in person.
 Sincerely yours, Sheila Hanna Prof. Sheila Hanna, MS. Ed.
 Curriculum Chair, Childhood Education

 “ Teaching is a profession of the heart and the intellect.”

 Department/Division: Department of Education, School of Business and Careers